 Nicole Ng is a J.D.
 Candidate at Yale Law School, class of 2022.
 At Yale, she is co-president of the National Security Group and a member of the Peter Gruber Rule of Law Clinic.
 During her first summer in law school, Nicole worked at the U.S. Attorney’s Office for the Eastern District of Virginia.
 Prior to law school, Nicole was a research assistant and junior fellow at the Carnegie Endowment for International Peace, where she focused on U.S.-Russian relations and Russian foreign policy issues.
 Nicole received a bachelor’s degree in Global Affairs and Russian and East European Studies from Yale College.

-Alasdair Phillips-Robins is a second-year student at Yale Law School.
+Alasdair Phillips-Robins is a thrid-year student at Yale Law School.
 Before law school, he worked as an editor at Foreign Affairs and before that as a consultant.
 He received his undergraduate degree in history from the University of Cambridge and was the C.D.
 Broad Fellow at Rice University in 2015-16.